hellonico/niclojure/texten/01_Start.md

 All commands stays in memory and you can refer to old processed commands and use their result, refactor and so on.

 To start using clojure, we actually do not install it.
-We are going to install that tool named Leiningen, so most of the dependencies and environment problems will be solved.
+We are going to install a tool named Leiningen, so most of the dependencies and environment problems will be solved and you can simply enjoy the core of the meal.

 The home page for Leiningen and its related command line, *lein* can be found at the following location: